Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Problem setup

-gives an estimator for optimal feature transform.
 This is closely related to Fisher's Linear Discriminant Analysis \citep{FHT01}.

-In the unsupervised clustering problem under investigation, we no longer observe individual labels $\{ Y_i \}_{i=1}^n$ associated with $\{ \bX_i \}_{i=1}^n$ but have population statistics of labels, as the classes are balanced.
+In the unsupervised clustering problem, we no longer observe individual labels $\{ Y_i \}_{i=1}^n$ associated with $\{ \bX_i \}_{i=1}^n$ but have population statistics of labels, as the classes are balanced.
 While \eqref{eqn-lda-reg} directly forces $\alpha + \bbeta^{\top}\bX_i \approx Y_i$ thanks to supervision, here we relax such proximity to the population level:

-Thus the linear regression should be conducted in an uncoupled manner, given the marginal information about $\bX$ and $Y$.
-Intuitively, we seek for an affine transformation $\bx \mapsto \alpha + \bbeta^{\top} \bx$ to turn the samples $\{ \bX_i \}_{i=1}^n$ into two balanced clusters around $-1$ and $1$, after which $\hat{Y} = \sgn( \alpha + \bbeta^{\top} \bX )$ predicts the label up to a global sign flip.
-It is also supported by the geometric intuition in Section \ref{sec:intro} based on one-dimensional projections of the mixture distribution.
+Thus the regression should be conducted in an uncoupled manner using marginal information about $\bX$ and $Y$.
+We seek for an affine transformation $\bx \mapsto \alpha + \bbeta^{\top} \bx$ to turn the samples $\{ \bX_i \}_{i=1}^n$ into two balanced clusters around $\pm 1$, after which $\sgn( \alpha + \bbeta^{\top} \bX )$ predicts $Y$ up to a global sign flip.
+It is also supported by the geometric intuition in Section \ref{sec:intro} based on projections of the mixture distribution.

 Clustering via Uncoupled REgression (\textsc{CURE}) is formulated as an optimization problem: